BenEpstein/openshift-api-testing/README.md

   - `create-go-module.sh`: Creates the Go module for the project.
   - `install-go-libraries.sh`: Installs the required Go libraries, including Kubernetes and OpenShift client libraries, Ginkgo, and Gomega.
   - `install-golang.sh`: Script to download and install Go.
+- `utils/`: folder which includes basic utility functions to help simplify test writing.
+  - `auth.go`: Used to authenticate to any Openshift/k8s client API.

 ## Getting Started